Hasan ibn Ajlan: First reign

-On 9 Dhu al-Qi'dah (c.
-26 August 1395) upon receiving word of Ali's death Barquq freed Hasan and appointed him Emir of Mecca.
+On 9 Dhu al-Qi'dah (26 August 1395) upon receiving word of Ali's death Barquq freed Hasan and appointed him Emir of Mecca.
 News of his appointment reached Mecca in the last ten days of Dhu al-Qi'dah (September 1395).
 Since Hasan himself had not yet arrived, Muhammad ibn Ajlan continued to serve as Emir.
 Hasan finally reached Mecca on Saturday night, 24 Rabi al-Thani 798 AH (4 February 1396).
 After entering the city he was invested with the robe of honor and proclaimed Emir of Mecca.

 In 809 AH (1406) Hasan successfully petitioned Sultan al-Nasir Faraj to appoint his son Barakat as co-Emir of Mecca.
 Barakat's diploma of investiture, dated Sha'ban 809 AH (January/February 1407), arrived in Dhu al-Hijjah (May 1407).
 In 811 AH (1408) Hasan had al-Nasir appoint his son Ahmad coregent alongside Barakat.

 At the same time al-Nasir raised Hasan to the newly created post of Vice Sultan (or Viceroy) in the Hejaz (na'ib al-saltanah bi'l aqtar al-Hijaziyah), giving him supervisory authority over Mecca, Medina, Yanbu, Khulays, and al-Safra.
 Robes of honor for Hasan and his sons reached Mecca in the second half of Rabi al-Thani (September 1408) along with a decree dated mid-Rabi al-Awwal 811 AH (August 1408).

 Al-Nasir also sent a decree appointing Thabit ibn Nu'ayr as Emir of Medina.
 Thabit was the uncle of Hasan's wife, and Hasan had proposed his appointment to the Sultan earlier that year.
 However, since Thabit died before the arrival of al-Nasir's decree, Hasan exercised his new prerogatives as Vice Sultan by issuing a decree appointing Thabit's brother Ajlan ibn Nu'ayr, his father-in-law, to the Emirate of Medina.
 He also sent a contingent of troops to Medina under the command of his son Ahmad to remove the previous Emir Jammaz ibn Hiba.
 After Ajlan assumed Emirate, the khatib in Medina was ordered to mention in the sermon first the name of Sultan al-Nasir Faraj, second the name of Hasan ibn Ajlan, and third the name of the Emir of Medina.